I got to attend a travel blogger briefing about UV eye safety a few weeks ago by the Vision Council and I’m excited to pass on what I learned.

 - Some cities have more intense UV Rays then others: Rome, Italy, Orlando, Hawaii, Las Vegas, and Atlanta.
 Here’s a chart for you to check.

-- If your wearing sunscreen you should also be wearing sunglasses.
+- If you are wearing sunscreen you should also be wearing sunglasses.

-- When skiing you should were at least sunglasses, goggles would be even better because snow reflects 85% of UV light!
+- When skiing, you should be wearing at least sunglasses, goggles would be even better because snow reflects 85% of UV light!

 Kids ski goggles are very affordable.
 We got our kids ski goggles at Big 5 on Black Friday for $10 a pair.